-These circumstances included a weird – and infamous – ‘Laughing scene’.
+These circumstances include a weird – and infamous – ‘Laughing Scene’.
 I can see how people can hate on Tidus’ forced laugh, but not on the meaning behind it.
 Or why the character itself did it.

 Yoshinori Kitase had an explanation for scene in 2019: